MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections-reporting.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the sample inspection, showing additional questions.](./media/2-inspections-snapshot-2.jpg)

-After publishing an inspection, the questions are stored in Common Data Service, and can be found in the **Customer Voice survey question** entity in Power Apps.
+After publishing an inspection, the questions are stored in Dataverse, and can be found in the **Customer Voice survey question** entity in Power Apps.
 Here, you can see entries for each question on an inspection.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Power Apps, showing the Customer Voice survey question entity detail page.](./media/5-snapshot-after-publish-inspection.jpg)